awslabs/sagemaker-debugger/docs/rules/README.md

 ```

 ###### Arguments
-- `step_num`: `type: int` The step number whose value is to be returned for the mode passed through the next parameter.
+- `step_num (int)` The step number whose value is to be returned for the mode passed through the next parameter.
-- `mode`: `type: smdebug.modes enum value` The mode applicable for the step number passed above.
+- `mode (smdebug.modes enum value)` The mode applicable for the step number passed above.
 Defaults to `modes.GLOBAL`
-- `worker`: `type: str` This parameter is only applicable for distributed training.
+- `worker (str)` This parameter is only applicable for distributed training.
 You can retrieve the value of the tensor from a specific worker by passing the worker name.
 You can query all the workers seen by the trial with the `trial.workers()` method.
 You might also be interested in querying the workers which saved a value for the tensor at a specific step, this is possible with the method: `trial.tensor(name).workers(step, mode)`

 ###### Returns
-`Dict[(str, bool), numpy.ndarray]` A dictionary with keys being tuples of the form `(reduction_name, abs)` to a 1x1 numpy ndarray value. `abs` here is a boolean that denotes whether the reduction was performed on the absolute value of the tensor or not.
+`dict[(str, bool) -> numpy.ndarray]` A dictionary with keys being tuples of the form `(reduction_name, abs)` to a 1x1 numpy ndarray value. `abs` here is a boolean that denotes whether the reduction was performed on the absolute value of the tensor or not.
 Note that this method only returns the reductions which were saved from the training job.
 It does not compute all known reductions and return them if only the raw tensor was saved.

 #### values
 Get the values of the tensor for all steps of a given mode.